ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-03.md

 # Create SSH Key Pair (Linux, Mac, Windows client)
 [Back to top](#Class-of-SE---HOL-Part-3---Creating-and-accessing-an-instance)

 SSH keys are required to access a running OCI instance securely.
 You can use an existing SSH-2 RSA key pair or create a new one.
 Below are instructions for generating your individual key pair for Linux, Mac, Windows, and Windows 10.
-Windows 10 is the first version to natively support ssh and terminal access.
+Windows 10 is the first Windows version to natively support ssh and terminal access.
 Insructions for creating SSH keys can also be found on the OCI documentation page.
 <https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/creatingkeys.htm>

+Scroll down and choose the key creation method for your operating system, Linux/Mac, Windows, or Windows 10.

 ## Linux or Mac based Operating System